How do you know when it’s too cold to ride your motorcycle?

 Look through your local motorcycle magazine or auction websites, and see what bikes like yours are going for.

-What could you reasonably ask for yours?
+What could you reasonably ask if you decided to sell your motorcycle?

 Does it need one or two minor tweaks to make it really appealing to the market?